peterdesmet/peterdesmet.github.io/_source/posts/2013/analyzing-gbif-data-licenses.md

 ## Interpreting the other licenses

 All other data are provided with no or a non-standard license, with a percentage similar to the [bullfrog sample](|filename|illegal-bullfrogs.md) (98% vs 96% of the occurrences).
 These data are in a legal gray zone: it's a mixture of legalese, norms, restrictions, agreements, or in most cases no information at all.
+It is up to every data user to figure out the details.

-We tried to [interpret all these licenses](https://github.com/Datafable/gbif-data-licenses/blob/master/guidelines.md), extracting some characteristics, but it should be clear that this is an attempt[^4], and it should only be used with caution.
+We tried to lift some of that burden by [interpreting all these licenses](https://github.com/Datafable/gbif-data-licenses/blob/master/data/licenses.csv), extracting some characteristics, but it should be clear that this is an attempt[^4] that should only be used with caution.
 The results are presented in the charts below.
 You can click the legends to toggle parts of the chart.

 [^4]: We considered an alternative interpretation, taking into account the [GBIF use agreement](http://www.gbif.org/disclaimer/datause) (DUA).
 [Jonathan A. Rees](https://twitter.com/jar346) pointed out however that a DUA can only add restrictions or conditions, but never grant permissions (only copyright holders have the legal standing to do so).
 In other words, the GBIF DUA does not solve the situation of having no license: users still have the figure out the legal implications.
 See [this issue](https://github.com/Datafable/gbif-data-licenses/issues/12) for the whole discussion.